operator-framework/operator-sdk/website/content/en/docs/olm-integration/generation.md

   Status v1.PodStatus
 }
 ```
-To prevent this, name the local type something different than the imported type:
+To prevent an infinite loop, edit the local type definition to use a different name.
+For example:
 ```go
 type PodStatusWrapper struct {
   SomeField string
   Status v1.PodStatus
 }
 ```
-Since the local type has a different name than the imported type the parser does not get stuck.

 ### ClusterServiceVersion manifests